autumn-ragland/react_app_heroku_test/README.md

 });
 ```

-7. In the react client directory run `npm run build` to generate the build subdirectory.
+7.In the react client directory run `npm run build` to generate the build subdirectory.

-8. Add the proxy property to your react client package.json
+8.Add the proxy property to your react client package.json

-9. Run the code below in the terminal in the project root
+9.Run the code below in the terminal in the project root

 ```
 heroku create your-app-name
 ```

-10. Add and commit your changes
+10.Add and commit your changes

-11. Run `heroku local` to view your heroku app locally before pushing to heroku.
+11.Run `heroku local` to view your heroku app locally before pushing to heroku.

-12 run `git push heroku master` to push changes to heroku
+12Run `git push heroku master` to push changes to heroku

-13. run `heroku open` to view your deployed project in the browser!
+13.Run `heroku open` to view your deployed project in the browser!

-14. run `git push` to push changes to your git repo as well
+14.Run `git push` to push changes to your git repo as well

 ### Example Deployed App
 Simple React App